paulo-zhang/OrderBookDataCollector/README.md

 It only depends on interfaces (pure virtual classes) IStorage and IDataFeed, actually it doesn't even know the existence of RedisStorage, MongoDBStorage and BinanceDataFeed, which makes it totally testable.

-We can create a mock storage and a mock datafeed to test Platform.
+We can create a mock storage and a mock datafeed to test PlatformService.

 ![Class diagram](images/Class%20design.png)